citusdata/citus_docs/ref_arch/multi_tenant.rst

 Many companies with web applications cater not to end users, but to other businesses with customers of their own.
 When many clients with similar needs are expected, it makes sense to run a single instance of the application to handle all the clients.

 A software-as-a-service (SaaS) provider, for example, can run one instance of its application on one instance of a database and provide web access to multiple customers.
-In such a scenario, each tenant's data is isolated and remains invisible to other tenants.
+In such a scenario, each tenant's data can be isolated and kept invisible to other tenants.
 This is efficient in two ways.
 First application improvements apply to all clients.
 Second, sharing a database between tenants uses hardware efficiently.

 Using Citus, multi-tenant applications can be written as if they are connecting to a single PostgreSQL database, when in fact the database is a horizontally scalable cluster of machines.
 Client code requires minimal modifications and can continue to use full SQL capabilities.

-This guide takes an example multi-tenant database schema and adjusts it for use in Citus.
+This guide takes a sample multi-tenant application and describes how to model it for scalability with Citus.
 Along the way we examine typical challenges for multi-tenant applications like per-tenant customization, isolating tenants from noisy neighbors, and scaling hardware to accomodate more data.
 PostgreSQL and Citus provide the tools to handle these challenges, so let's get building.

 Let's Make an App – Ad Analytics
 --------------------------------